xhawk18/promise-cpp/Readme.md

 ### Promise::finally(FUNC_ON_FINALLY on_finally)
-Return the chaining promise object, where on_finally is the function to be called whenever the previous promise object is be resolved or rejected.
+Return the chaining promise object, where on_finally is the function to be called whenever the previous promise object was resolved or rejected.

 The returned promise object will keeps the resolved/rejected state of current promise object.